ket0x4/ket.ai/README.md

-# Ketard AI Bot
+# Ket.AI Bot

 ## Overview
-Ket.ai is an telegram bot that functions as a chatbot powered by an OpenAI compatible API (Thats mean you can use it with any server like llama.cpp).
+Ket.AI is an telegram bot that functions as a chatbot powered by an OpenAI compatible API (Thats mean you can use it with any server like llama.cpp).
 It is designed to provide a conversational interface for users, allowing them to interact with the bot in a natural language format.

 ### Supported backends
 - [Llama.cpp](https://github.com/ggml-org/llama.cpp)